IIIF-Commons/biiif/README.md

 ## Linked Manifests

-Sometimes you may need to include IIIF manifests in your collection from elsewhere.
+Often it's necessary to include IIIF manifests in your collection from elsewhere.
 To do this, include a `manifests.yml` file in your collection folder e.g.

 ```yml
 manifests: